VibeSlayer-code/Redo/README.md

 Redo is a command-line tool that turns repeated terminal command chains into reusable workflows.

-Instead of typing this every time:
+Instead of typing the same commands again and again:

 ```bash
 git add .